meeplabs123/server-mc/README.md

 Now, you need to start the server, run the file named 'start.bash' for a fully automated run.
 This includes hosting a local server with the server ip as the content, and your discord bot showing the ip as it's status.

 **That's It!
 You server is up and running.**

+# Author's Notes
+This is designed for [gitpod.io](https://gitpod.io), so the jdk autoinstaller will only work there.
+If you use other services, you will have to install a working jdk manually and remove the jdk autoinstaller in init.sh.

+Only works on linux.